-Health services include the revenues and costs from the ILANS and Zerenia health centres.
-Zerenia is the newly opened integrative medical care clinic designed to treat "body, mind and spirit" with medical cannabis and other services.
+Health services include the revenues and costs from the ILANS and Zerenia[TM] health centres.
+Zerenia is the integrative medical care clinic designed to treat "body, mind and spirit" with medical cannabis and other services.
 These services are supported by rehabilitation, complementary medicine and diagnostic technology, involving programs for managing multiple symptoms in different pathologies.

 The national quarantine announced in Colombia on March 22, 2020 from the COVID-19 pandemic resulted in reduced patient visits to the health centres as the Company ensured adequate spacing of appointments and patients in clinic waiting areas.
 In addition, certain invasive procedures were suspended (e.g. neurosurgeries) that typically garner higher revenues at higher margins.
 Revenues at the health centres were trending above \$700,000 in both January and February with March and April reduced to just below \$400,000 due to the reduced surgeries in the month.
-Revenues in the month of June showed a resurgence to \$700,000 due to the resumption of surgical procedures in June and the launch of telehealth services.
+Revenues recovered from their lows in the second quarter and through the third quarter or 2020.
+Since the second quarter of 2020, health services revenues have been supported by the launch of telehealth services.

-Surgical procedures are down approximately 40% year to June 2020 compared to the same period in 2019.
-The clinics are working towards servicing the back log of patient surgeries and catching up some of the lost revenues.
+Surgical procedures are down approximately 45% year to September 2020 compared to the same period in 2019.
+The clinics are working towards servicing the backlog of patient surgeries and catching up some of the lost revenues.